Trading Company or Factory: Which Chinese Supplier Should You Use?

 |Trading Company||More variety of products

-The Difference Between Factories & Trading Companies is a Blurred Line
+The Difference Between Factories and Trading Companies Is a Blurred Line

 An important thing to recognize with factories is that almost every factory sources some components and parts from other factories.
 Imagine a textile factory that produces t-shirts.
-This factory will likely not produce the string and the fabric for the t-shirt, instead they purchase these from another factory and sew it together.
-Especially when a product involves many types of complex parts (imagine an Apple iPhone for example), a particular factory could be working with dozens or hundreds of other factories.
+This factory will likely not produce the string and the fabric for the t-shirt.
+Instead, they purchase these from another factory and sew them together.
+Especially when a product involves many types of complex parts (imagine an iPhone for example), a particular factory could be working with dozens or hundreds of other factories.
 Furthermore, many factories will also outsource their work to other factories during busy times.

 If you're working with a factory, it's important to understand what exact components of the product that factory actually makes.